pytorch/pytorch.github.io/_posts/2024-07-30-torchchat-local-llm-inference.md

 Today, we’re releasing [torchchat](https://github.com/pytorch/torchchat), a library showcasing how to seamlessly and performantly run Llama 3, 3.1, and other large language models across laptop, desktop, and mobile.

-In our previous blog posts, we [showed](https://pytorch.org/blog/accelerating-generative-ai-2/) how to use native PyTorch 2.0 to run LLMs with great performance using CUDA.
-Torchchat expands on this with more target environments, models and execution modes as well as providing important functions such as export, quantization and export in a way that’s easy to understand.
+In our previous blog posts, we [showed](https://pytorch.org/blog/accelerating-generative-ai-2/) how to use native PyTorch 2 to run LLMs with great performance using CUDA.
+Torchchat expands on this with more target environments, models and execution modes.
+Additionally it provides important functions such as export, quantization and eval in a way that’s easy to understand providing an E2E story for those who want to build a local inference solution.

 You will find the project organized into three areas:

 * Python: Torchchat provides a [REST API](https://github.com/pytorch/torchchat?tab=readme-ov-file#server) that is called via a Python CLI or can be accessed via the browser
 * C++: Torchchat produces a desktop-friendly binary using PyTorch's [AOTInductor](https://pytorch-dev-podcast.simplecast.com/episodes/aotinductor) backend
 * Mobile devices: Torchchat uses [ExecuTorch](https://pytorch.org/executorch/stable/index.html) to export a .pte binary file for on-device inference

 ![torchchat schema](/assets/images/torchchat.png){:style="width:100%"}

 ## Performance

 The following table tracks the performance of torchchat for Llama 3 for a variety of configurations.
 _Numbers for Llama 3.1 are coming soon._

-**Llama 3 8B Instruct on Apple MacBook Pro M1 Max 64GB**
+**Llama 3 8B Instruct on Apple MacBook Pro M1 Max 64GB Laptop**

 <table class="table table-bordered">